miso-lims/walkthroughs/2-0-samples.md

 1. On the _Sample_ page, enter your project name in the search box.
 1. Check the box for the lymphocyte reference tissue you created in exercise 2.1.
 (_e.g._ `PROJ_0001_Ly_R_nn_1-1`)
-1. From the _Bulk actions_ dropdown at the bottom, select _Propagate (sample) selected_.
-1. A new dropdown will appear.
-Select _Slide_ and click _Go_.
+1. Click _Propagate_ button at the top left of the table.
+1. Enter _1_ replicates to _Slide_.
+1. Click _Propagate_.
 1. Fill out the table:
   * _Description_: CV Slides
   * _Slides_: 3
   * _Discards_: 0
   * _Stain_: Cresyl Violet
+  * _QC Status_: Ready
 1. Click _Save_.

 Upon successful save, a green status will show at the top that says "Saved 1 items".
-The Sample Alias will have been filled in with an alias that ends in CV01.
+The Sample Alias will have been filled in with an alias that ends in SL01.
 Record the alias in your worksheet. <img src="pics/blue_pencil.png">

 ## 3.2 Bulk Propagate Samples